 On October 30, 2015, the Company issued 79,107 Series B2 Preferred to certain employees of the Company.
-The Series B2 Preferred were issued for cash consideration of \$366.00 per share ("Series B2 Award") and all the Series B2 Preferred were fully paid on the date of issuance.
-The Series B2 Award shall vest with respect to one-fourth of the total number immediately upon the occurrence of a qualified IPO or Initial Vesting Date, and on each of the first, second and third anniversaries of the Initial Vesting Date; provided that through each applicable vesting date, the holder of the Series B2 Award remains employed with the Company.
-If a holder of the Series B2 Award terminates employment before the vesting, the Company could repurchase the Series B2 Preferred for a per share price equal to the lower of the original Series B2 Preferred subscription price or 70% of the fair market value of such Series B2 Preferred.
-The Company's repurchase right upon employment termination is viewed as forfeiture and the Company accounted for the Series B2 Award as a stock option.
+The Series B2 Preferred were issued for cash consideration of \$366.00 per share and all the Series B2 Preferred were fully paid on the date of issuance.
+The Series B2 Award shall vest with respect to one-fourth of the total number of the Series B2 Award immediately upon the occurrence of a qualified IPO or initial vesting date, and on each of the first, second and third anniversaries of the initial vesting date; provided that through each applicable vesting date, the holder of the Series B2 Award remains employed with the Group.